 Two tiny voices.
 Two earnest facial expressions.
 Doe-eyed, hopeful, expectant, barely concealed anticipation.
 “Please, Mama, we really, really, really want to.”
 One with hands clasped, the other tugs on my skirt.
 “We’ll be good, we promise.
 Please.”

 I look at my sofa.
 With longing.
 I turn to the boys.
 They look at me.
 With longing.
 My aching bones creak in protest.
 My throbbing feet feel like my heart has relocated from my rib cage and made its new home there.
 That onset of a headache is now a full-blown splitting one.
-Everything in me is kicking against considering this request, much less doing to it.
+Everything in me is kicking against considering this request, much less granting it.
 On the tip of my tongue are a thousand and one reasons to say no. I quash them.

 “Ok but we won’t stay very long…” Their screams of joy drown out the rest of my words.
 ‘I’m tired’ doesn’t get heard much less acknowledged.
 They are already putting on their shoes and arming themselves with all the paraphernalia that make for a successful park outing.
 Footballs, frisbees and food.
 Now dancing at the front door, giggling in excitement, waiting to be let out.

 I look at the sofa again.
 Its forlorn gaze meets mine.
 But it understands.
 I am a mum.
 And this is what mums do.
 Tired is nothing when you have children.